AlbanemchtCs/projet-jeu-geographie/CONTRIBUTING.md

 ## Getting started

-First, make sure you have `python` installed.
+First, make sure you have a `python` version higher than 3.9. installed.
 You will need to install all the `requirements` using the following command:

 -   `pip install -r requirements.txt`